Raman-Raje/Machine-Reading-Comprehension-Neural-Question-Answer-/README.md

 **SQuAD 1.1:** The previous version of the SQuAD dataset, contains 100,000+ question-answer pairs on 500+ articles.

+I have written a detailed post regarding this on medium.
+You can read it here https://medium.com/@raman.shinde15/neural-question-and-answering-using-sqad-dataset-and-attention-983d3a1dd42c

 # Standford Attentive Reader
 Implemented standford attentive reader model using keras.